Hybrid algebras: Hybrid algebras as idempotent algebras of weighted surface algebras

-Let $H$ be a hybrid algebra, say $H= H_{\cT}(Q, f, m, c, b)$, and let $g$ be the permutation associated to $f$.
-The $*$-construction gives a triangulation quiver $(Q^*, f^*)$ which contains $Q_0$, and furthermore, contains all arrows in $\cT$.
-The idea is to split each arrow which is not in $\cT$, and add extra arrows in order to create triangles.
-With this, one has weighted surface algebras with $m^*, c^*, b^*$ extending $m, c, b$.
+The idea is to keep the arrows of $\cT$ as they are, but split each arrow which is not in $\cT$, and add extra arrows in order to create triangles.
+With this, one has weighted surface algebras with $m^*, c^*$ extending $m, c$.
 Explicitly, define

 For $\beta\in \cT$ we set $s^*(\beta)=s(\beta)$ and $t^*(\beta)=t(\beta)$.
 Let $\alpha$ be an arrow which is not in $\cT$.
 Then we set

 Next we define the permutation $f^*$ on $Q^*$.
 If $\beta\in \cT$ then we take $f^*(\beta) = f(\beta)$, and define